-Find primary and secondary sources for the history of books and print culture.
+Find primary and secondary sources for the history of books, print culture, and readers.

 John Carter's classic is available for free online as a PDF through the International League of Antiquarian Booksellers, courtesy of Oak Knoll Press.

 Annual journal devoted to the history of the book, broadly defined.

 Online exhibition of incunabula based on the book Inkyunabura no Sekai (The World of Incunabula) written by Hiroharu Orita.

 From Manuscript to Print: The Evolution of the Medieval Book